9 steps to take if your IT systems are under attack

 Once all of the above is done, remember to install, update, and run antivirus software on all devices too.

-Do not rush to reconnect
+Don't rush to reconnect

 Remain vigilant

-Even if you have meticulously carried out all of the above, make sure you monitor network traffic and run antivirus scans to identify if any infection remains.
-It's better to be safe than sorry.
+Even if you have meticulously carried out all of the above, make sure you monitor network traffic and run antivirus scans to identify if any infection remains — it's better to be safe than sorry.

 More on CyberGlos